-A single opposing checker may be smitten, the opponent has to bring back as in Backgammon again into play him then.
+A single opposing checker may be smitten, the opponent must bring back as in Backgammon again into play him then.
 Again, that only battered pieces have to be in the game again before another train can be made.

-In order to get dice game pieces, all 15 pieces have to be brought around the game field in the 4th quarter of the game board.
+To get dice game pieces, all 15 game pieces must be placed around the field of play in the 4th quarter of the game board.
 The design dice done according to the rules of the international backgammon.

 The winner is who has rolled the first all game pieces from the board.
 A win counts as one point, the loser has borne off a single stone, so the game is counted twice, ie as a gammon in Backgammon.
 A triple play, ie a backgammon, there's the non-Porte.

 The differences to the international backgammon are therefore: